cancan233/DOPE-Autoencoder/data/biomed_clinic_data/README.md

 # Biomedical and Clinical Datasets

-> 🚧 The patients in multi-omics data is represented by bcr_patient_uuid
+> 🚧 The patients in biomed-clinical data is represented by bcr_patient_uuid

 ## Download dataset and Dataset details